Significant short-term risks and uncertainties

 Goodwill recognised on Caverion’s balance sheet is not amortised, but it is tested annually for any impairment.
 The amount by which the carrying amount of goodwill exceeds the recoverable amount is recognised as an impairment loss through profit and loss.
 If negative changes take place in Caverion’s result and growth development, this may lead to an impairment of goodwill, which may have an unfavourable effect on Caverion’s result of operations and shareholders’ equity.

 Caverion’s external loans are subject to a financial covenant based on the ratio of the Group’s net debt to EBITDA.
 Breaching this covenant would give the lending parties the right to declare the loans to be immediately due and payable.
 Caverion and its lending parties confirmed the EBITDA calculation principles related to the Group’s financial covenant (net debt to EBITDA) in December 2016.
 Furthermore, Caverion concluded an amendment with its lending parties related to the maximum level of the financial covenant in the Q1/2017 testing in March 2017.
+On June 9, 2017 Caverion issued a EUR 100 million hybrid bond which is treated as equity under IFRS.
+The hybrid bond issue improved the Group’s liquidity and capital structure, hence also the financial covenant level.
+At the same time the company agreed on a maximum level of the financial covenant for the Q2/2017 and Q3/2017 testings.
+The project write-downs made in 2017 have burdened the company’s financial covenant level in the first half of 2017 and the remaining project risks may result in further project write-downs in the second half of 2017.
 The level of the financial covenant ratio is continuously monitored and evaluated against actual and forecasted EBITDA and net debt figures.

-Financial risks are described in more detail in the Financial Statements note 30 and in the financial tables to this Interim Report under note 5.
+Financial risks are described in more detail in the Financial Statements note 30 and in the financial tables to this Half Yearly Report under note 5.